A minimax method for the spectral fractional Laplacian and related evolution problems: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was also partially supported by the EPSRC grant numbers EP/T022132/1 and EP/V051121/1.
 YN was supported by EPSRC grants EP/Y010086/1 and EP/Y030990/1.
+We are grateful to Professor Christoph Schwab (ETH Z\"{u}rich) for his helpful comments on the preprint version of this paper.

 \FloatBarrier